The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Brand Name: Humalog

 Treating diabetes mellitus.
-Humalog cartridges is usually used with a longer-acting insulin or insulin pump therapy.
+Humalog cartridges are usually used with a longer-acting insulin or insulin pump therapy.
 In some patients, it may be used with a sulfonylurea antidiabetic instead of a longer-acting insulin.

 Do NOT use Humalog cartridges if: